PowershellScripts/PowershellScripts.github.io/articles/en/Viva/removeresources.md

 When a community is created in Viva Engage, the system generates a SharePoint site along with several other resources to support content management, engagement, and security.

-1. SharePoint Site Collection
+### SharePoint Site Collection

-Purpose: This SharePoint site acts as a content repository, providing secure storage and management capabilities for files, images, and documents shared within the Viva Engage community.
+**Purpose**: This SharePoint site acts as a content repository, providing secure storage and management capabilities for files, images, and documents shared within the Viva Engage community.

-Mechanism: A connected SharePoint site is provisioned automatically with document libraries and folders for files, media, and images, enabling a streamlined, collaborative experience where documents can be accessed, edited, and managed directly in context.
+**Mechanism**: A connected SharePoint site is provisioned automatically with document libraries and folders for files, media, and images, enabling a streamlined, collaborative experience where documents can be accessed, edited, and managed directly in context.

 Why: This supports file versioning, compliance, data retention, and sharing policies set by the organization.
 SharePoint also integrates well with OneDrive, allowing individual file and folder sharing.

 2. Document Libraries